94th Academy Awards: Removal of categories from the broadcast

-Will Smith–Chris Rock slapping incident
+Chris Rock–Will Smith slapping incident

-During the presentation for Best Documentary Feature, actor Will Smith walked onstage and assaulted presenter and comedian Chris Rock over a joke about the former's wife, Jada Pinkett Smith.
+During the presentation for Best Documentary Feature, actor Will Smith walked onstage and slapped presenter and comedian Chris Rock over a joke about the former's wife, Jada Pinkett Smith.
 Rock remarked: "Jada, I love you.
 G.I.
 Jane 2, can't wait to see it," referencing the 1997 film G.I.
 Jane in which Demi Moore's character wears her hair in a buzz cut.
 Pinkett Smith was diagnosed with alopecia in 2018 and shaved her head due to the condition.
 The joke was ad-libbed by Rock and not part of his scripted remarks.
 After initially laughing, Smith rose from his seat near the stage, walked up to Rock, slapped him, and returned to his seat.
 Rock said: "Will Smith just smacked the shit out of me."
 After Smith returned to his seat, he shouted to Rock, twice: "Keep my wife's name out your fucking mouth!"
-Rock calmly replied: "I'm going to, okay?" to Smith and joked that it was the "greatest night in the history of television" before presenting the award.
+Rock replied: "I'm going to, okay?" to Smith and joked that it was the "greatest night in the history of television" before presenting the award.
 Commentators noted that although Rock appeared to fumble his subsequent lines, he maintained his composure in the midst of chaos.

 An Academy librarian said the altercation was likely the first incident of on-stage violence in Academy Awards history.
 In the United States, ABC muted the audio due to federal broadcast profanity regulations; however, many international broadcasters use a clear feed and did not censor it, and uncensored recordings of the event went viral on social media.
 About forty minutes later, Smith won the award for Best Actor for his portrayal of Richard Williams in King Richard.
 He focused his speech on his need to protect those around him and apologized to the Academy and to the other nominees, but not to Rock; he received a standing ovation.
 The Economist described his acceptance speech, in which he appealed to God calling on him to do "crazy things" in the name of love, as "dangerous, self-serving cant".

 Many celebrities expressed shock, disappointment, and outrage over the incident.
 The show's production team decided not to remove Smith from the theater, due to time constraints and the desire to avoid another disruption.
 Rock did not file a police report over the incident.
 The day after the ceremony, the Academy released a statement condemning Smith's actions and announced an internal review.
 The same day, Smith formally apologized to Rock, the Academy, the Williams family, and the cast and crew of King Richard in Instagram and Facebook posts; he described his behavior as "unacceptable and inexcusable".
 Smith later announced his resignation from the Academy on the Friday following the gala.
 One week later, the Board of Governors banned Smith from all Academy events, including the Academy Awards, for ten years effective that day.